 Hospital mortality rate for treated patients is about 30% for proximal dissection and 10% for distal.
 For treated patients who survive the acute episode, survival rate is about 60% at 5 yr and 40% at 10 yr.
 About one third of late deaths are due to complications of the dissection; the rest are due to other disorders.

-Patients who do not immediately die of aortic dissection should be admitted to an ICU with intra-arterial (see Vascular Access : Procedure) BP monitoring; an indwelling urethral catheter is used to monitor urine output.
+Patients who do not immediately die of aortic dissection should be admitted to an ICU with intra-arterial blood pressure monitoring and an indwelling urethral catheter to monitor urine output.
 Blood should be typed and cross-matched for 4 to 6 units of packed RBCs when surgery is likely.
 Hemodynamically unstable patients should be intubated.

-If systolic BP remains > 110 mm Hg despite use of β-blockers, nitroprusside in a constant IV infusion can be started at 0.2 to 0.3 mcg/kg/min and titrated upward (often to 200 to 300 mcg/min) as necessary to control BP.
-Nitroprusside should not be given without a β-blocker or Ca channel blocker, because reflex sympathetic activation in response to vasodilation can increase ventricular inotropy and aortic shear stress, worsening the dissection.
+If systolic BP remains > 110 mm Hg despite use of beta-blockers, nitroprusside in a constant IV infusion can be started at 0.2 to 0.3 mcg/kg/min and titrated upward (often to 200 to 300 mcg/min) as necessary to control BP.
+Nitroprusside should not be given without a beta-blocker or calcium channel blocker, because reflex sympathetic activation in response to vasodilation can increase ventricular inotropy and aortic shear stress, worsening the dissection.

-A trial of drug therapy alone is appropriate for uncomplicated, stable dissection confined to the descending aorta (type B) and for stable, isolated dissection of the aortic arch.
-Surgery is virtually always indicated if dissection involves the proximal aorta.
-Surgery is also indicated for limb or visceral ischemia, uncontrolled hypertension, continued aortic enlargement, extension of the dissection, and evidence of aortic rupture, regardless of dissection type.
-Surgery may also be best for acute distal dissections in patients with Marfan syndrome.
+For the descending aorta, a trial of drug therapy alone is appropriate for an uncomplicated, stable dissection confined to the descending aorta (type B).
+Endovascular repair is warranted in patients with complications (malperfusion, persistent hypertension and pain, rapidly enlarging aortic diameter, extension of the dissection, and rupture).
+Surgery is also best for acute distal dissections in patients with Marfan syndrome.

 The goal of surgery is to obliterate entry into the false channel and reconstitute the aorta with a synthetic graft.
-If present, significant aortic regurgitation must be treated by resuspending the aortic leaflets or replacing the valve.
-Surgical outcomes are best with early, aggressive intervention; mortality rate ranges from 7 to 36%.
+If present, severe aortic regurgitation must be treated by resuspending the aortic leaflets or replacing the valve.
+Surgical outcomes are best with early, aggressive intervention.
+Mortality rate ranges from 7 to 36%.
 Predictors of poor outcome include hypotension, renal failure, age > 70, abrupt onset of chest pain, pulse deficit, and ST-segment elevation on ECG.

-All patients, including those treated by surgery or endovascular methods, are given long-term antihypertensive drug therapy, usually including β-blockers, Ca channel blockers, and ACE inhibitors.
-Almost any combination of antihypertensives is acceptable; exceptions are those that act mainly by vasodilation (eg, hydralazine, minoxidil) and β-blockers that have intrinsic sympathomimetic action (eg, acebutolol, pindolol).
+All patients, including those treated by surgery or endovascular methods, are given long-term antihypertensive drug therapy, usually including beta-blockers, calcium channel blockers, and ACE inhibitors.
+Almost any combination of antihypertensives is acceptable; exceptions are those that act mainly by vasodilation (eg, hydralazine, minoxidil) and beta-blockers that have intrinsic sympathomimetic action (eg, acebutolol, pindolol).
 Avoidance of strenuous physical activity is often recommended.
-MRI may be done before discharge and repeated at 6 mo and 1 yr, then every 1 to 2 yr.
+CT may be done before discharge and repeated at 6 mo and 1 yr, then every 1 to 2 yr.

 Aortic dissection may originate anywhere along the aorta but is most common at the proximal ascending aorta (within 5 cm of the aortic valve) or the descending thoracic aorta just beyond the origin of the left subclavian artery.